Deputy Crown Solicitor and Chief Counsel

 - regulatory investigations and law enforcement

-- providing complex constitutional law advice (Commonwealth), including advice about:
+- providing complex constitutional law advice (Commonwealth)

-- State constitutional law matters, as required from time to time
+- State constitutional law matters

 - applications for indemnity and legal assistance for Government employees and others